 Things To Do on Maui in Spring (March-April-May)

-Spring is one of the loveliest times of the year on the Valley Isle.
-May Day (May 1) is Lei Day in Hawaii, just one of many reasons to visit Maui in spring.
-The winter crowds are gone, the spring weather is stunning, and prices are usually lower than during the busy winter and summer seasons.
-Here are some popular things to do on Maui in spring.
+Spring is one of the best times of the year on the Valley Isle.
+The winter crowds are gone, the spring weather is stunning, some whales are sticking around, and prices are usually lower than during the busy winter and summer seasons.
+Plus, May Day (May 1) is Lei Day in Hawaii, just one of many reasons to visit Maui in spring!
+Here are some popular things to do on Maui in spring:

 THINGS TO DO ON MAUI IN SPRING